luketokheim/skye/README.md

 ## Build

 The library is header only.
-To build examples and tests, create a build folder and install dependencies with the package manager.
+Use conan to download dependencies and build examples and unit tests.

 ```console
 conan build . --build=missing -o developer_mode=True